pmorie/node-documentation/README.writing_cartridges.md

     .sandbox
     .tmp
     .env
-    any directory or file not of the form `cartridge name`-`cartridge version`
+    any not hidden directory or file

 You may create any hidden file or directory (one that starts with a period) not in the reserved list in the gear's home directory while the